amazingandyyy/blockchain-in-node/readme.md

 ### There are many can be done:
 Please feel free to fork, clone or send me PR
-- use socket instead of http, to broadcast state
+- use `socket` instead of http, to broadcast state
-- implement signature, public, private key, user address ideneity system
+- implement signature, public key, private key, user address system
 - proof of work and rewards system
+- hide IPs / make it private!?
 - PoS, or other dBFT methods
-- dockernized
+- dockernized, easy to setup, run a node
-- interactive wrappers, helper libraries...
+- interactive wrappers, helper libraries(python, golang, java)...

 ### Author